HikitaYes/MediaBot/README.md

 # MediaBot
-The Bot help you choose a movie
+The Bot helps you choose a movie